MOBI BOOT CAMP CORP. logoLearning Buddy

 FROM Products;

-3. IFNULL() (MySQL)
+3. IFNULL() (MySQL & SQLite)

-The IFNULL() function is specific to MySQL (and SQLite).
+The IFNULL() function is specific to MySQL and SQLite.
 It is functionally identical to ISNULL() in SQL Server, taking two arguments and returning the first if it's not NULL, otherwise the second.

 SELECT ProductName, Price, IFNULL(Discount, 0.00) AS EffectiveDiscount